devland/waveFiller/readme.md

   canvas: document.getElementById('canvas'), // canvas DOM element
   imageSrc: 'maze.png', // image to render in the canvas
   threshold: 60, // maximum deviance in color channel value allowed for a pixel to be considered blank
-  solid: [0, 0, 0, 255], // black - set it to whatever color can never be filled in the image
+  margin: [0, 0, 0, 255], // black - set it to whatever color can never be filled in the image
   blank: [255, 255, 255, 255], // white - set it to whatever color can be filled in the image
   pixel: [255, 0, 0, 50], // red - set it to whatever fill color you want as RGBA
   radius: 20, // wave size in pixels rendered per frame